Generic Name: carglumic acid (kar-GLOO-mik AS-id)

 Important safety information:

-- Follow the diet program given to you by your healthcare provider.
+- Avoid eating foods high in protein while taking Carbaglu.
+Follow the diet program given to you by your health care provider.

 - Lab tests, including blood ammonia levels, may be performed while you use Carbaglu.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Carbaglu should be used with caution in the ELDERLY; safety and effectiveness in the elderly have not been established.
+- Carbaglu should be used with caution in the ELDERLY; safety and effectiveness in elderly patients have not been established.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Carbaglu while you are pregnant.
 It is not known if Carbaglu is found in breast milk.
 Do not breast-feed while taking Carbaglu.